dedos-project/DeDOS/README.md

 * Delete the feature branch
 * Push back to `origin dev`

 *Note: --no-ff ensures that the history of a branch remains consistant, and that it does not simply overwrite the history of the merged branch.
-See [here](http://nvie.com/img/merge-without-ff@2x.png) for a consise explanation*
+See [here](http://nvie.com/img/merge-without-ff@2x.png) for a concise explanation*

 That would look like: